Proud Canadian Company

 Housing Supply a Continuous Problem

-This imbalance between demand and supply puts pressure on housing prices, making it increasingly more difficult for individuals and families to enter the housing market and afford a home.
+There remains an imbalance between demand and supply, which puts pressure on housing prices, making it increasingly more difficult for individuals and families to enter the housing market and afford a home.
 The housing supply shortage has significant implications for first-time homebuyers (FTHB) and lower-income households.

 Mortgages Squeeze Household Budgets